LyGhT1337/DiscordDarkness/README.md

 *You can locate the Themes folder by going to your Discord Settings -> Themes -> Open Themes Folder.*

-## Installation Powercord
+## Installation Replugged
-If you wish to use this Theme for Powercord, please follow the steps below:
+If you wish to use this Theme for Replugged, please follow the steps below:

-1 -  Git clone the repo into your Powercords Theme folder.
+1 -  Git clone the repo into your Repluggeds Theme folder.

 *You can locate the Themes folder by going to your Discord Settings -> Themes -> Open Themes Folder.*